Drake24/sushicode-api-v3/README.md

 # Sushicode Blog Api V3

 Laravel API to connect with Wordpress.
-The main support for Sushicode blog.
+The main support for Sushicode blog in handling the back-end side of things.